Explore Sun Life Financial Worldwide

 "Third Party" means any individual, company, association, partnership, or other entity appointed to act on behalf of or for the benefit of the Company which includes but is not limited to contractors, dealers, distributors, sub-contractors, suppliers, service providers, vendors, intermediaries, joint venture partners, resellers or external fund managers; and

-4.1 Improper Conduct is generally any conduct by the Personnel or Third Party (where applicable) which if proved, constitutes a criminal offence or disciplinary offence, or any conduct that constitutes a wrongdoing or malpractice and may include any of the following:
+4.1 Improper Conduct is generally any conduct by the Personnel or Third Party that constitutes wrongdoing, misconduct, unethical behaviour, or activities that may breach laws, regulations, Company policies, or the Company’s Code of Conduct, and may include any of the following:

-(a) criminal offence under the law, such as fraud, corruption, forgery, cheating, criminal breach of trust, insider trading, abetting or intending to commit criminal offences;
+(a) criminal offence under the law, such as involvement in fraudulent activities, corruption, forgery, cheating, criminal breach of trust, insider trading, abetting or intending to commit criminal offences;

-(b) acceptance, involvement or solicitation and offering of a bribe, or a favour in exchange for direct or indirect personal or Company benefits ; (c) act of theft and/or involvement in fraud;
+(b) acceptance, involvement or solicitation and offering of a bribe, or a favour in exchange for direct or indirect personal or Company benefits;

 (a) where the person making the report knew or reasonably should have known that the report or any of its contents are false;